Tanami/symta/doc/symta-by-example.md

 - Command-Line Arguments
 - Core Library
 - Comparison to Other Languages
+- Thanks

 What is Symta?
 ------------------------------
 Symta is a novel dialect of Lisp programming language.
 Symta features succinct syntax, geared towards list-processing, and innovative approach to memory management, without requiring pause-inducing garbage collection or manual deallocation.

-An example of Symta's expressiveness could be the implementation of quick sort algorithm, which takes just single line of Symta code
+An example of Symta's expressiveness could be the implementation of quick sort algorithm, which takes just single line of Symta code:
 ```
 qsort@r$[] [H@T] = [@T.keep{?<H}^r H @T.skip{?<H}^r]
 ```